Unfortunate Rake, The

 Arsenic was also used in various medicines during the nineteenth century and earlier, some of them effective but mostly, like mercury, more dangerous than helpful.
 Arsenic as a true remedy for syphilis came into use in 1909, when Paul Ehrlich found arsphenamine (Salvarsan) to be effective; it remained in use until the coming of penicillin (Emsley-Blocks, p.
 42; Timbrell, p.
 224).
 It sometimes had dangerous side effects (Emsley-Elements, p.
 108), but it sure beat syphillis!

 Ehrlich had earlier discovered dyes which stained some cells and not others; he thought it would therefore be possible to find the "magic bullet" which could attack bacteria or diseased cells while leaving ordinary cells alone.
 (He eventually called this "chemotherapy.")
 He didn't have much luck; arsphenamine was his #606, which failed to do any good against the target organisms (trypanosomes) -- but a few years later was found to be effective against spirochaetes, the syphilis organism (Porter, pp. 204-205).
-This obviously dates the arsenic and mercury stanzas before 1909, when the first real cure came out. - RBW
+This obviously dates the arsenic and mercury stanzas before 1909, when the first truly effective (although still rather toxic) cure came out. - RBW

 - Emsley-Blocks: John Emsley, Nature's Building Blocks: An A-Z Guide to the Elements, Corrected edition, Oxford, 2003